 In a very basic protection plan, backups are the most important aspect.
 However, many of you face challenges with your backups as well.
 Hackers have been able to hack your backup repositories too and get them corrupted.
 So, how can you rely on backups?

-Cloud backup helps you a lot in this basic level of protection as backed up data moves out of your own network so, even if your own network is infected you still get protection.
+Cloud backup helps you a lot in this basic level of protection as backed-up data moves out of your own network.
+So, even if your own network is infected you still get protection.

-We have been able to help you recover the last good copy of your files both in case of file servers and MS SQL databases without the need to pay a ransom.
+We have been able to help you recover the last good copy of your files both in the case of file servers and MS SQL databases without the need to pay a ransom.